SvetlanaGrishel/TestRail/README.md

 2. Add Project with two Test Cases and check validation for 'Title' field
 3. Edit Test Case title in the already created Project
 4. Add Project with Test Case and delete Test Case

-TEST RUN ACTIONS:
-1. (TO DO) Create Test Run
-2. (TO DO) Delete Test Run